sourcegraph/handbook/content/product-engineering/engineering/cloud/growth-and-integrations/index.md

 # Growth and Integrations team

-The Growth and Integrations team owns our code host and third-party integrations (including our browser extension) and our [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
-Our mission is to bring the value of Sourcegraph to everywhere you work with code and to bring the value of other developer tools into Sourcegraph.
+The growth and integrations team owns the initial user journey, growth-oriented projects, our code host and third-party integrations (including our browser extension), and Sourcegraph extensions.

+Our mission is to bring the value of Sourcegraph to all developers, everywhere they work with code, and to bring the value of other developer tools into Sourcegraph.

+Note: It is expected that this team will split into two teams in FY23.
+As such, this handbook entry separates some content into Growth and Integrations sections.

 ## Members